 I hate to spread rumours: but what else can one do with them?

-Amanda Lear was (most probably) born in Hong Kong in 1939 as Alain Tapp.
-She was taking hormones and performing at Le Carrousel in Paris as Peki D'Oslo in 1958, had her coitus-change at Dr Burou's clinic in Casablanca in 1963 (reputedly paid for by Salvador Dali), was living in London (and studying at St Martin's College of Art) by 1965 and was friends with Marianne Faithfull, Keith Moon and Twiggy.
+Amanda Lear was (most probably) born in Hong Kong in 1939.
+She was taking hormones and performing at Le Carrousel in Paris as Peki D’Oslo in 1958, had her gender re-assignment at Dr Burou’s clinic in Casablanca in 1963 (reputedly paid for by Salvador Dali), was living in London (and studying at St Martin’s College of Art) by 1965 and was friends with Marianne Faithfull, Keith Moon and Twiggy.

 THE CELEB LIFESTYLE

-She moved between London and Cadeques in Spain (Dali's home) in the late 60s doing magazine modelling in both France and London.
+She moved between London and Cadeques in Spain (Dali’s home) in the late 60s doing magazine modelling in both France and London.
 In 1973, she met Bryan Ferry and featured on the Roxy Music For Your Pleasure album sleeve.
 The next year, she met David Bowie and had a one-year relationship with him, launching her singing career with him on US television (NBC) in 1974 and then at The Marquee.
-It is said it was he who persuaded her to disguise her past.
-Alternatively, it was said it was he who persuaded her to spread the story she was a transsexual...
+It is said it was he who persuaded her to shroud her past in mystery.

 She recorded her first single in 1975 but it was not till 1977 that she had her first disco hit.
 Her favourite album ‘Sweet Revenge’ was released in 1978, spawning the huge Euro-disco hit, ‘Follow Me’, which charted throughout Europe and made No 1 in Japan.
 ‘Sweet Revenge’ was an album told in concept mode, about a girl who sold her soul to Satan for fame and fortune.
 Amanda conceived the album, wrote the lyrics and designed the double sleeve.
 Since then, she has recorded 10 albums and 40-50 singles and has sold nearly 10 million albums and 30 million singles worldwide.